- Chinese tea

 - Nausea, stomach upset

-- The caffeine in green tea can cause insomnia, nervousness, or irritability.
+- Caffeine can cause insomnia, nervousness, or irritability.

 - Liver toxicity: Several cases have been associated with consumption of green tea.

 - Blood clots in small blood vessels: In a 38-year-old woman following green tea supplementation for weight loss.

 For Healthcare Professionals

-Green tea is a common beverage consumed in Asia.
-In recent years, green tea and its extracts have been used to prevent and treat hyperlipidemia, hypertension, atherosclerosis, and cancer.
-The active constituent is epigallocatechin-3-gallate (EGCG), which accounts for 40% of the total polyphenol content of green tea extract.
-Regular consumption of green tea may reduce the risk of hypertension (9) and positively affect mood (10).
+Green tea, a common beverage consumed in Asia, ha been used to prevent and treat hyperlipidemia, hypertension, atherosclerosis and cancer.
+The active constituent is epigallocatechin-3-gallate (EGCG), which accounts for 40% of the total polyphenol content.
+Regular consumption of may reduce the risk of hypertension (9) and positively affect mood (10).
 It may also enhance glucose tolerance in healthy individuals (11) (12), but does not improve insulin sensitivity or glycemic control in overweight or obese males (10) or in individuals with type II diabetes (13).
-A decaffeinated green tea extract was not associated with overall reductions in adiposity or improvements in BMD in overweight/obese postmenopausal women, but may reduce tissue and gynoid fat in those with higher BMI (60).
-Green tea may reduce mortality due to cardiovascular disease in both men and women (14).
-A theaflavin-enriched green tea extract can be used to lower low-density lipoprotein cholesterol (LDL-C) (8).
+A decaffeinated extract was not associated with overall reductions in adiposity or improvements in BMD in overweight/obese postmenopausal women, but may reduce tissue and gynoid fat in those with higher BMI (60).
+It may also reduce mortality due to cardiovascular disease in both men and women (14) and a theaflavin-enriched extract lowered the low-density lipoprotein cholesterol (LDL-C) level (8).